Imcybersecguy/cyberark-secretmgr-labs/README.md

 CyberArk Secrets Manager • Secrets Hub • Cloud & CI/CD Security

 ## Overview
-This repository contains hands-on, security-focused labs and reference implementations for CyberArk Secrets Manager, CyberArk Conjur Cloud, and Secrets Hub.
+This repository contains hands-on, security-focused labs and reference implementations for CyberArk Secrets Manager and Secrets Hub.
 The goal is to demonstrate secure, cloud-native secrets management patterns using identity-based authentication, zero-trust principles, and DevSecOps best practices.

 ## Why This Repository Exists
 Most secrets management failures are design failures, not tooling failures.
 These labs demonstrate secure-by-design implementations to prevent credential leakage, secret sprawl, and over-permissioned access.